IbcAlpha/IBC/README.md

 History
 -------

-A brief note by Richard L King (rlktradewright on GitHub) dated 13 March 2018.
+A brief note by Richard L King (rlktradewright on GitHub) updated 5 April 2019.

 IBC is a fork of the original
 [IBController project](https://github.com/ib-controller/ib-controller).
-For many years, from 2004 to early 2018, I have been the primary maintainer, developer and supporter for that project.
+For many years, from 2004 to early 2018, I was the primary maintainer, developer and supporter for that project.

-In June 2016, I granted ownership of the project to a (commercial) organization that makes heavy use of IBController, on the understanding that they would provide ongoing development, maintenance and support effort, to enable me to devote more time to other interests.

-In fact this effort has not been forthcoming and I have continued to shoulder the burden since then.

-By the start of 2018 it became clear that this situation was unlikely to change, so I asked that ownership be returned to me.
-This request was refused, and I therefore felt it necessary to withdraw my support for the original project, and to create this fork under my control, in order to ensure that the project continues to be developed and supported to the high standards of the past.
+For reasons beyond my control, in early 2018 I decided to withdraw my direct support for the original project, and to create this fork.
+It is my intention to ensure that this fork continues to be developed and supported to the high standards of the past.

+The status of the original IBController repository now seems unclear, so IBController users are invited to switch to IBC.

+If you switch from IBController to IBC, please note that there are some significant differences, and it's best to install IBC from scratch using the download on the [Releases page](https://github.com/IbcAlpha/IBC/releases).
+The last section of the [IBC User Guide](userguide.md) contains useful information about these differences.